 This isn't simply semantics.
 The way I see it, a sales trainer's job is to deliver results for their clients.
 In our case, the results come in the form of measurable, observable improvements within the salesforce.

 These changes don't make themselves happen.
-We've found that when 5 factors are in place, our clients get the most out of their B2B sales training.
+We've found that when these 5 factors are in place, our clients get the most out of their B2B sales training programs.

 One of the biggest destroyers of credibility for any trainer or program is using "one size fits all" examples and case studies.
 If your business is a management consulting firm, your sales training program shouldn't include a case study on pharmaceutical sales.

 80% of the time, when I'm told that "our guys are skeptical when it comes to training," it's due to the fact that they've been presented with materials and content that was not adapted to their industry, context, or specific challenges.
 No relevance.
 No credibility.

 Making sure that your training program uses examples, stories, case studies, exercises, and role plays that are tailored to your industry is an important first step in ensuring that B2B sales training actually delivers results.

 What happens after sellers leave the training room and get back into the real world?
 All too often, implementation is left to chance.

 Along with management support and expectations that sellers will apply new skills and behaviors, the training should provide practical job aids and tools such as planners, checklists, frameworks, and conversation guides.
 The right tool or job aid makes selling much easier, and training much more likely to be applied.